OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 ## 4. Add Employee to Purchase Document

-1. To add an Employee to our Purchase Document, and assign a user responsible for it, we'll need to add three new attributes to our Purchase Order Document.
+1. To add an Employee (Agent) to our Purchase Document and assign a user responsible for it we'll need to go back to the **Modeler** and add three new attributes to our Purchase Order Document.
 Access the document and create the following attributes:

 	*Reference Attribute* for External API
 	- **Name**: *ExternalAPI*